 As listed on the online application, the market area for the online Advantage Money Market now includes California, Connecticut, Delaware, Florida, Georgia, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Virginia, and Washington.
-(The number of states on this list has nearly doubled since I wrote about the Advantage Money Market in December.)
+(The number of states on this list has more than doubled since I first wrote about the Advantage Money Market in November 2016.)

 United Bank has 33 Connecticut and 21 Massachusetts brick-and-mortar branches, but the Advantage Money Market must be opened online.

-United Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 5.39% (excellent) based on March 31, 2017 data.
-In the past year, United Bank has increased its total non-brokered deposits by $167.8 million, an excellent annual growth rate of 4.07% APY.
+United Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.71% (excellent) based on September 30, 2017 data.
+In the past year, United Bank has increased its total deposits by $430.51 million, an excellent annual growth rate of 10.36% APY.
 Please refer to our financial overview of United Bank (FDIC Certificate # 18203) for more details.

-In 2014, Connecticut’s Rockville Bank and Massachusetts’ United Bank merged to become one of New England’s largest community bank.
+In 2014, Connecticut’s Rockville Bank and Massachusetts’ United Bank merged to become one of New England’s largest community banks, serving more than 205,000 customers and with assets in excess of $6.9 billion.
 With a combined 290+ years of operation, the Banks have joined to “combine the proud legacies of two strong, independent-minded community banks to create the premier community bank in New England.”
-United Bank is currently the third largest bank headquartered in Connecticut, with assets in excess of $6.6 billion and more than 200,000 customers accounts.

-When compared to the Money Market accounts tracked by DepositAccounts.com that require “non-Jumbo” deposits and are available within the Bank’s online market area, United Bank’s Advantage Money Market APY currently ranks second.
+When compared to the Money Market accounts tracked by DepositAccounts.com available with the online market area that do not require a large deposit or have a relatively low balance cap, United Bank’s Advantage Money Market Special APY currently ranks first.